AlmostSomeone/PremiumPvP/README.md

 It is free to use, and you can download it from [SpigotMC](https://www.spigotmc.org/resources/46196/).
 PremiumPvP is a plugin build on the Spigot-API 1.19 using JDK 17.
 There are no required dependencies, however the resource can and will hook into ProtocolLib and PlaceholderAPI when it can.

-### Plugin
+### Plugin Features

+This list of features is specific to this branch.
+The expected list of features on the full release can be found on the master branch.

 - Multi-Language support
+- Combat System
 - Kits
-  - Automatically expanding selector
-  - Personalized Layouts
-- Cosmetics
+  - Create unlimited kits
+  - Add effects to your kits
   - Automatically expanding selector
 - Damage Profiling
   - Kill/Assist reward based on damage calculations